vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/14_Tantra_Mantra_Chakras_and_Kundalini.md

 The small space within the spiritual heart is the ultimate source of sound and mantra, of prana and mind, of Agni and Soma, Shiva and Shakti.
 In it dwell all beings, all worlds, all time and all space, but it is not in any way tainted or affected by these.
 One can also practice the "Mantra Yoga of the spiritual heart" or "Hridaya Mantra Yoga".
 One focuses on the mantra, the deity and the Self in the heart.

-There are specific mantras for the spiritual heart, the most important of which is *Hrãṁ*.
+There are specific mantras for the spiritual heart, the most important of which is *Hrīṁ*.
 The heart is the location of the higher Self that is the supreme aspect of Prana, the hamsa.
 A good mantra for the heart is the mantra to the Supreme Light \(Paramjyoti Mantra\), which is also an important mantra for the Sun, with which the spiritual heart is connected:

-*Oṁ Hrãṁ Haṁsaâ So'haṁ Svàhà*
+*Oṁ Hrīṁ Haṁsaḥ So'haṁ Svāhā*

 The mantra has a power similar to the Gayatri mantra to awaken our higher perception.
 It liberates the hamsa or bird of the soul, connecting us with the Divine prana in the heart.
 It is a universal mantra that can be recommended to anyone.8 It does not have the potential complications of Kundalini mantras.

 We can chant this mantra in all the chakras along with their respective chakra mantras in order to bring the light of the spiritual heart into all the chakras.
 For example relative to the root chakra, one can chant:

-*Oṁ Laṁ Hrãṁ Haṁsaâ So'haṁ Svàhà*
+*Oṁ Laṁ Hrīṁ Haṁsaḥ So'haṁ Svāhā*

 ## Shakti Mantras and the Chakras

 Shakti mantras have general actions in all the chakras according to their energies, though they may be more helpful in certain chakras than in others.
 I have given a few of these possibilities below that can be combined with various practices.
-Combinations of these mantras can be used, particularly relative to deities, like the the Kali mantra *Krãṁ Hïṁ Hrãṁ *to bring energy and light to all the chakras or the Sundari mantra *Hrãṁ Śrãṁ Klãṁ *to bring bliss and contentment.
+Combinations of these mantras can be used, particularly relative to deities, like the the Kali mantra *Krīṁ Hūṁ Hrīṁ *to bring energy and light to all the chakras or the Sundari mantra *Hrīṁ Śrīṁ Klīṁ *to bring bliss and contentment.

-• The mantra *Hïṁ* brings a fire energy to all the chakras in which it is used, projecting its power.
+• The mantra *Hūṁ* brings a fire energy to all the chakras in which it is used, projecting its power.
 It is usually connected to the root chakra, the navel and the third eye, the seats of fire within us, and is probably most powerful in the navel.
 It is used to draw the fire energy up the chakras.

-• The mantra *Śrãṁ* provides a nurturing and cooling lunar energy to all the chakras we direct its energy towards.
+• The mantra *Śrīṁ* provides a nurturing and cooling lunar energy to all the chakras we direct its energy towards.
 It is usually connected to the heart and to the lunar aspect of the head.
 It is used to draw the Soma energy down the chakras from above.

-• The mantra *Hrãṁ* brings a solar light and space to all the chakras in which it is used, deepening the experience of the chakra.
+• The mantra *Hrīṁ* brings a solar light and space to all the chakras in which it is used, deepening the experience of the chakra.
 It is usually connected to the heart but can bring light to all the chakras.
 It connects the chakras with the spiritual heart.

-• The mantra *Krãṁ* with its electrical force helps open all chakras in which it is used.
+• The mantra *Krīṁ* with its electrical force helps open all chakras in which it is used.
 It is like an electrical charge that activates the chakras.
 It is often connected to the root chakra, the navel chakra and the third eye.

-• The mantra *Klãṁ* brings magnetic or devotional energy to all the chakras in which it is used, helping to consolidate its energy.
+• The mantra *Klīṁ* brings magnetic or devotional energy to all the chakras in which it is used, helping to consolidate its energy.
 It also serves to draw the energy of water into the chakras.
 It is usually connected with the heart but also with the lunar region of the head.

 • The mantra *Aiṁ* brings space and attention to all the chakras in which it is used.
 It brings guidance and knowledge into the chakra.
 It is usually connected to the throat, third eye and head, the seats of knowledge.

-• The mantras *Strãṁ* or *Trãṁ* allow us to move up from one chakra to another.
+• The mantras *Strīṁ* or *Trīṁ* allow us to move up from one chakra to another.
 It also allows us to spread out the energy of the chakra to different parts of the body.
 It is most commonly connected to the navel chakra.

-• Pranic mantras like *Hsauâ* stimulate the Kundalini in the root chakra in a powerful way.
+• Pranic mantras like *Hsauḥ* stimulate the Kundalini in the root chakra in a powerful way.

 * * *

 1 Vasistha Samhita II.16.

-2 Sometimes instead of Hïṁ, the astra mantra - Huṁ Phaî Svàhà - is used instead.
+2 Sometimes instead of Hūṁ, the astra mantra - Huṁ Phaî Svāhā - is used instead.
 This is a more powerful practice, requiring yet greater caution.

 3 Generally repeated in numbers like 11, 27, 54 and 108.